The lawsuit against the City of Philadelphia for publishing gun owner details in violation of state law is moving forward:

 In fact, Prince actually went to test the theory by sending someone to the office that published the information with a written request earlier this fall.
 Not surprisingly, the request was denied because now the City acknowledges that it isn’t public information at all.
 So, Mr. Nutter, was your spokesman lying then or are your city workers lying now?
 I guess we’ll find out what the courts think soon.

-2 Responses to “Philadelphia to be Sued”
+3 thoughts on “Philadelphia to be Sued”